NASA rover snaps pictures of an eclipse from Mars

 The next Martian eclipses will take place in about 11 months.
 By then, Curiosity should be in a better vantage point.

-The rover's eventual science target is a three-mile- (5 km) high mound of sediment rising from the floor of the Gale Crater impact basin where Curiosity landed six weeks ago.
+The rover's eventual science target is a three-mile- high mound of sediment rising from the floor of the Gale Crater impact basin where Curiosity landed six weeks ago.

 (Editing by Kevin Gray; Editing by David Brunnstrom)